Skip to main content

 INC-24-0019 confirmed high Near Miss

-Microsoft developed and deployed Microsoft Windows Recall, harming Windows users who would have been exposed to unencrypted screenshot storage ; contributing factors included inadequate access controls and insufficient safety testing.
+Microsoft developed and deployed Microsoft Windows Recall, harming Windows users who would have been exposed to unencrypted screenshot storage ; possible contributing factors include inadequate access controls and insufficient safety testing.

 Incident Details